Heritage Days Celebration

 The first event held at the historic battlefield was to celebrate the 200th anniversary of the Battle of Fort Freeland in July of 1979.
 It was not a big event, so the Heritage Society thought it would be a good idea to offer more demonstrations.
-It took two years to get the larger event organized, but in October of 1981, the first Heritage Days was established.
+It took three years to get the larger event organized, but in October of 1982, the first Heritage Days was established.
 Although in 2020, the Covid-19 pandemic caused the event to be canceled.
 In 2021, the Warrior Run School District started construction of a new elementary school and the smaller-scaled event was held at the Historic Warrior Run Church.

 Thank you to the Susquehanna River Valley Visitors Bureau for creating this Heritage Days 2025 video!